composewell/streamly/README.md

   version number.
 As yet unreleased modules and APIs reside in the `Internal` namespace.

+Please use a minor release upper bound to adhere to the Haskell PVP when using the pre-release (internal) modules.

 ## The Examples

 ### Modular Word Counting